How do I simulate TA/GC cloning in SnapGene?

 To perform GC cloning, click Actions → TA or GC Cloning → GC cloning.

-The cloning tool opens showing the Insert panel.
-The selected region in the foremost open sequence file will be automatically selected as the Insert for cloning.
+The selected region in the foremost open sequence file will be automatically selected in the Fragment tab as the fragment for cloning.

-If you wish to change the insert source, click the "Source of Insert" dropdown menu and choose an alternative source file, then select the insert region.
+If you wish to change the fragment source, click the "Source of Fragment" dropdown menu and choose an alternative source file, then select the insert region.

 Use the Dropdown to set the polymerase used for PCR.
 Normally you would use a polymerase that creates 3' overhangs †.